Identity and kit design for local league, London-based basketball team, Sticky Fingers.

 Tearing Up The Court

 Europe-wide campaign for Foot Locker’s ‘Approved Heat’ basketball range.
 Aimed towards Foot Locker’s lifestyle audience, a re-created basketball court was torn up and scorched for the campaign’s visual language.
-Creation of campaign concept, art direction and production of concept photography.
+Creation of campaign concept, set build, art direction and production of concept photography.
 The imagery was used across a campaign microsite and social media competition as well as in retail across 620 Foot Locker stores.

 Front-end website design for Mother London’s self-initiated project to raise money for Age UK.
 Been there, seen that, got the t-shirt; turning this idea on its head, a Los-Angeles based psychic instead predicted the future wearers of 100 t-shirts.
 Over a two week period, the project raised £10,000 for the charity.
 The T-shirt already knows.